NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_record.rst

 ``EC00647``: Mississippi Canyon Block 807 [2002]
  |    W006: No density values provided
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E030: Oils must have an API

 ``EC00648``: Morpeth Block EW921
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E043: API, 25.1 does not match density at 60F.
 API should be: 25.7

 ``EC00654``: Norman Wells
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E043: API, 36.3 does not match density at 60F.
 API should be: 37.4

 ``EC00658``: Odoptu
  |    E043: API, 32.9 does not match density at 60F.
 API should be: 33.8
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC00668``: Petronius Block VK786A
  |    E043: API, 30 does not match density at 60F.
 API should be: 30.8
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC00670``: Platform Elly
  |    E043: API, 15.5 does not match density at 60F.
 API should be: 15.7